apache/yunikorn-site/docs/user_guide/workloads/run_ray_job.md

 under the License.
 -->

+## Note
-This example is how to setup [KubeRay](https://docs.ray.io/en/master/cluster/kubernetes/getting-started.html) and run [Ray Job](https://docs.ray.io/en/master/cluster/kubernetes/getting-started/rayjob-quick-start.html) with YuniKorn scheduler
+This example is how to setup [KubeRay](https://docs.ray.io/en/master/cluster/kubernetes/getting-started.html) and run [Ray Job](https://docs.ray.io/en/master/cluster/kubernetes/getting-started/rayjob-quick-start.html) with YuniKorn scheduler.It relies on an admission controller to configure the default applicationId and queue name.If you want more details, please refer to [Yunikorn supported labels](https://yunikorn.apache.org/docs/user_guide/labels_and_annotations_in_yunikorn) and [Yunikorn queue setting](https://yunikorn.apache.org/docs/user_guide/queue_config).

 ## Modify YuniKorn settings
 Follow [YuniKorn install](https://yunikorn.apache.org/docs/) and modify YuniKorn configmap "yunikorn-defaults"